Legion-Expansion/Legion-Expansion/README.md

 - mixed factions in shared team games are not currently possible and should be disabled by the server mod
 - AI cannot use Legion Faction
+- legion commander is no longer selectable on Uber servers (test with local until updated)

 ## TO DO